nightbreezecool/hello-world/README.md

 # hello-world
-first to make good use of this  thing
+first to use this  thing
+so what do i need to do next step